 Orig-5.0 "Send a Request primitive with op=R": The op=R means Retrieve operation.
 The Request primitive shall include the mandatory parameters Operation, To, From and Request Identifier.
 The Response Type of the "Request" primitive shall be blockingRequest.
 See clause 7.3.1.4 for details.

 Orig-5.1 "Receive a Response primitive from the Hosting CSE": The Originator shall receive the mandatory parameters which are Response Status Code and Request Identifier.
 The Request Identifier shall be identical to the value of that parameter from Orig-5.0.
-Depending on the Result Content and Primitive Profile Identifier parameter values of the request primitive and the Response Status Code parameter of the response primitive, the Originator may receive a Content parameter.
-The information in the Content parameter is the result when the Receiver completed handling of the Request primitive of Orig-2.0.
+Depending on the Result Content and Primitive Profile Identifier parameter values of the request primitive and the Response Status Code parameter of the response primitive, the Originator may receive a Content parameter with information about the <request> resource. .
+When the Response Status Code is successful and Content parameter exists, it goes to Orig-5.2.
+When the Response Status Code is an error such as Originator error (4XXX) or Receiver error (5XXX) or Network error (6XXX) or the Content parameter is absent, it goes to Orig-5.0

-Orig-5.2 "Completion of operation by Response Status Code parameter": When the Response Status Code is successful and Content parameter exists, it goes to Orig-5.3.
-When the Response Status Code is acknowledgment which indicates processing at the Receiver, it goes to Orig-5.0.
-When the Response Status Code is an error such as Originator error (4XXX) or Receiver error (5XXX) or Network error (6XXX) or the Content parameter is absent, it goes to finish with error.
+Orig-5.2 "Completion of operation by Request Status attribute: When the Request Status is COMPLETED, it goes to Orig-5.3.
+When the Request Status is PENDING or FORWARDED or PARTIALLY_COMPLETED which indicates processing at the Receiver, it goes to Orig-5.0.
+When the Request Status is FAILED, it goes to finish with error.

 Orig-5.3 "Extract a result from Response primitive of Orig-5.1": The information in the operationResult attribute of the <request> resource in the Content parameter from Orig-5.1 is extracted from the Response primitive which included the Request Identifier, Response Status Code and optional Content parameters.
 The <request> resource shall include mandatory attributes as specified in clause 9.6.12 of oneM2M TS-0001 [6].
 The Request Identifier in the operationResult attribute shall be identical to that in Orig-2.0.